alfaXphoori/ROS/06_Action/Lab_Exercises.md

 ### **📋 Task**

 Create a basic action that counts from 1 to a target number, publishing feedback at each step and returning the final count.
+This exercise introduces action fundamentals: goal sending, feedback receiving, and result handling.

 ### **📁 File Location**